 In 2011 the Commission for IPCA was only encouraged to collaborate with individual entrepreneurs and provide all the necessary assistance with whistleblowing lines.
 Currently, it is nearly impossible to be guided only by private law.
 Since all the citizens who in good faith suspect the crime can reach out to the Commission and be protected by law, it is highly recommended to start solving the conflicts of ethics on the internal level.

 Do we need a plan now?

-Mostly all the public organizations or those who perform the activities in public interest should implement a system of request-response.
+Mostly all public organizations or those who perform activities in the public interest should implement a system of request-response.

 Responsible persons should provide information on corruption risks and improve the system when possible.
-The target of integrity plan is a practical use of ethics in the workplace; therefore, it includes detection, prevention and elimination of all potential risks.
-Keep in mind that the organizations obliged to create integrity plans are mandatory supervised by the Commission.
+The target of the integrity plan is a practical use of ethics in the workplace; therefore, it includes the detection, prevention, and elimination of all potential risks.
+Keep in mind that the organizations obliged to create integrity plans are mandatory and supervised by the Commission.